Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/buildables/foundations.md

 # September 1st, 2020 Livestream
 * Q&A: Any plans for bigger foundations? https://www.youtube.com/watch?v=uUFy6qyZLKo

+# March 9th, 2019 Livestream
+* Q&A: Why do you guys not use the Foundations? https://www.youtube.com/watch?v=SjwuIUhqtM8

 # August 25th, 2020 Livestream
 * Q&A: Set a specific Foundation as the keystone https://clips.twitch.tv/GoodAnimatedSproutPipeHype